sang-w0o/Study/AWS/SAA/Elastic Load Balancing/readme.md

   - The application layer serves as the interface for users and application processes to access network services.
   - Examples of the application processes: HTTP, HTTPS, STMP, NFS, etc.

-- ALS always has cross-zone load balancing enabled.
+- ALB always has cross-zone load balancing enabled.

 ## Network Load Balancer(NLB)